Divide and Conquer: A Distributed Approach to Five Point Energy Minimization: Proof of the Energy Theorem

 The functions need not vary continuously.
 In case $Q$ is a segment, we would have $\lambda_1=\lambda_2$ and $\lambda_3=\lambda_4$.
 In case $Q=\{\infty\}$ we would have $\lambda_j=1/4$ for $j=1,2,3,4$.

 We say that an {\it averaging system\/} for $\cal Q$ is a choice of averaging system for each member $Q$ of $\cal Q$.
 The averaging systems for different members need not have anything to do with each other.
-In this chapter we will posit some additional properties of an averaging system and then prove Lemma E under the assumption such such an averaging system exists.
+In this chapter we will posit some additional properties of an averaging system and then prove the Energy Theorem under the assumption such such an averaging system exists.
 In the next chapter we will prove the existence of the desired averaging system.

+Our naming system for the lemmas is designed to indicate the logic tree.
+Thus, the Energy Theorem follows from Lemma E1 and Lemma E2.
+Lemma E1 follows from Lemma E11 and Lemma E12.
+And so on.